 The bird on the sandy beach is the Punta Gorda city bird, a yellow crowned night heron.
 Notice on the far left of the mural a family of eagles who annually make their home here in Charlotte County.
 This mural also contains 3 hidden secrets; 2 in the clouds and a 3rd one for you to find.

-The mural was painted by artists Madga (Maggie) Ruiz and Fran Petrow and sponsored by the Sacred Heart Catholic Church.
+Artists Madga (Maggie) Ruiz and Fran Petrow donated their talents to paint the mural.
 The mural was dedicated on April 30, 2009.